Claude Code: Setup and Usage Tutorial¶

 # Install Claude Code

-RUN npm install -g @anthropic-ai/claude-code
+RUN npm install -g @anthropic-ai/claude

 # Install GitHub CLI